MoayadAljedani/Lab/README.md

-# Lab  I run the server first then the react.
+ I run the server first then the react.